-Item Information to Include Number 1 The title block should include: The legal name of the facility owner Facility address/location Project purpose LDC assigned project ID Revision history 2 • State utility's distribution and transmission facility (station) name(s) • State the name of utility's station feeder to which the generator is connected • State the nominal distribution supply voltage (eg. 44kV) • State the information for the upstream and downstream switches closest to the PCC (nomenclature, type, etc.) 3 • LDC to assign nomenclature for this switch.
+Item Information to Include Number 1 The title block should include: The legal name of the facility owner Facility address/location Project purpose LDC assigned project ID Revision history 2 • State utility's distribution and transmission facility (station) name(s) • State the name of utility's station feeder to which the generator is connected • State the nominal distribution supply voltage (eg. 44kV) • State the information for the upstream and downstream switches closest to the PCC (nomenclature, type, etc.) 3 LDC to assign nomenclature for this switch.
 Note: initial submission can have the consultant/customer assigned nomenclature if a LDC designation is not yet available.
 Later, the customer is assigned a LDC designation, which should be added to the SLD and resubmitted to LDC before the SLD is considered finalized.
 The consultant/customer then has the option to replace the initial designation with LDC designation or keep both.
 Ensure the LDC designation is clearly marked to differentiate it from the consultant/customer designation (bolded, in brackets, etc).
 Item 3 has an example showing only LDC designation, while item 17 shows an alternate method that shows both designations.
 LDC only refers to the LDC designation when dealing with the customer.
-Example, when witnessing the switch used for work protection as per section 2.1.7 of the TIR.
+Example, when witnessing the switch used for work protection as per section 2.1.7 of the LDC TIR.
 When submitting the new SLD with the changes, a higher revision number of the SLD should be used to track the changes.
 See SLD example.
 4 • The Point of Common Coupling (PCC) is the point of demarcation between LDC and the DER.
 It is the point where the DER is to connect to LDC's Distribution System.
-PCC demarcation point LDC designated facility operating designation (NCXXXX) - If the nomenclature is not included, the SLD is considered incomplete.
-5 • Fault indicators with directional functionality are required for each phase between the PCC and the first pole on the customer owned new line and should be visible from the PCC location.
-6 • Provide the length(a) sumership and size(a) of line(a) from PCC to the 6 • Provide the length(s), ownership, and size(s) of line(s) from PCC to the mater.
+PCC demarcation point LDC designated facility operating designation (NCXXXX) • If the nomenclature is not included, the SLD is considered incomplete.
+5 Fault indicators with directional functionality are required for each phase between the PCC and the first pole on the customer owned new line and should be visible from the PCC location.
+6 • Provide the length(s), ownership, and size(s) of line(s) from PCC to the - meter.
 This data is used for SSLA determination.
-The matering point is at meter.
-This data is used for SSLA determination.
-The metering point is at the location of the CT's and not the physical meter the location of the CT's and not the physical meter.To comply with TIR section 2.1.6 8 State the number of CTs being used 0 State the fullible of CTs being used State the CT ratios including both ratios if they are dual ratio State the C1 ratios including bour ratios in they are dual ratio State the in-use CT ratio if dual ratio State the ANSI/CSA CT accuracy class information (provide example on SLD) after) I
+The metering point is at the location of the CT's and not the physical meter.
+To comply with LDC TIR section 2.1.6 8 State the number of CTs being used State the fullible of CTS being used State the CT ratios including both ratios if they are dual ratio State the C1 ratios including both ratios in they are dual ratio State the in-use CT ratio if dual ratio State the In-use CT ratio in dual ratio State the ANSI/CSA CT accuracy class information (provide example on SLD) - State the ANSI/COA CT accuracy class information (provide example on SLD)